 Remember That the Ocean Is Alive

 Perhaps one of Florida’s greatest resources is its sea life.
 Inattentive boaters cause major damage to these animals every year.
 For instance, boating accidents are the direct cause of up to 30% of all manatee deaths yearly.
-This can either be due to propeller injuries in slow moving boats or from blunt force injuries from fast moving boats.
-While manatees aren’t the only animals that injured by boaters, they are one of the high-profile victims.
-Try to stay out of areas where you may find larger animals, such as areas with sea grass or areas posted with signs.
+This can either be due to propeller injuries in slow-moving boats or blunt force injuries from fast-moving boats.
+While manatees aren’t the only animals injured by boaters, they are one of the high-profile victims.
+Try to stay out of areas where you may find larger animals, such as areas with seagrass or areas posted with signs.

 Create a Float Plan